 No. 15 Buckeyes overcome slow start, rout Youngstown State

-COLUMBUS, Ohio (AP) -- Kaleb Wesson had a career-high 31 points as No. 15 Ohio State overcame a terrible start and beat Youngstown State 75-56 on Tuesday night.
+The 6-foot-9 sophomore took control in the second half, scoring 26 of his career-high 31 and rallying Ohio State to a 75-56 rout of the Penguins on Tuesday night.

-Wesson was dominating in the second half, scoring 26 points as the Buckeyes were again forced to win in come-from-behind fashion.
-The sophomore topped his previous career-best 22 points, achieved in Saturday's game against Bucknell.
+“When you got a guy like Kaleb Wesson, he’s a load,” Youngstown State coach Jerrod Calhoun said.
+“I think he makes the game easier for coach (Chris) Holtmann and the other four players who are out there playing with him.
+He’s a monster.”

-The Buckeyes (10-1, 2-0 Big Ten) shot poorly in the first half and were forced to rally against a mid-major opponent they should have handled easily from the beginning.
+The Buckeyes (10-1, 2-0 Big Ten) shot poorly in the first half and again were forced to rally against an opponent they should have handled easily from the beginning.

+Ohio State made just 7 of 29 shots from the floor in the first half (24.1 percent) and trailed 25-22 at the intermission before Wesson and his teammates got themselves going offensively.
+The game stayed close in the first half only because Youngstown State didn’t shoot much better.

+“We had some good looks, but I don’t think we imposed ourselves offensively in the first half,” Holtmann said.

-Ohio State trailed 25-22 at the half, but took the lead with a Wesson put-back three minutes into the second half and took control from there.
+Wesson had a put-back to give the Buckeyes the lead three minutes into the second half and they rolled from there, shooting 70.4 percent after the intermission.

 Luther Muhammad and C.J.
 Jackson each had 11 points for Ohio State, which has won three in a row after losing their only game of the season Nov.
 28.